AceDataCloud/NanoBananaAPI/docs/nano_banana_images_api_integration_guide.md

 ### Field Explanation

-- `success`: Whether the request was successful.
+- `success`: Indicates whether the request was successful.
 - `task_id`: Task ID.
 - `trace_id`: Trace ID for troubleshooting.
 - `data[]`: Result list.
-  - `prompt`: The prompt used for generation (echo).
+  - `prompt`: The prompt used for generation (echoed).
   - `image_url`: Direct URL of the generated image.

 > Note: Only `action` and `prompt` are required to generate an image at `/nano-banana/images`.

 ## Edit Image (`action=edit`)

-When you want to edit an existing image, set `action` to `edit` and pass a list of image URLs to be edited through `image_urls` (one or more), while also providing a `prompt` describing the editing goal.
+When you want to edit an existing image, set `action` to `edit` and provide a list of image URLs to be edited (one or more) through `image_urls`, along with a `prompt` describing the editing goal.

 For example, if we provide a photo of a person and a photo of a shirt, we can have the person wear that shirt by passing the image URLs and specifying the action as `edit`.
 The URLs can be HTTP URLs, publicly accessible links using `https` or `http`, or Base64 encoded images, such as `data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAA+gAAAVGCAMAAAA6u2FyAAADAFBMVEXq6uwdHCEeHyMdHS....`